Skip to content

 • predict the next token repeatedly until the output is complete

-The practical trade-off is also standard:
+The practical trade-off is also familiar:

 • larger models usually translate better